 Fortify: Creating technical wealth

-Stacking strategically includes investing in core digital technologies – social, mobile, analytics and cloud (SMAC) – which are the foundation of the post-digital healthcare organisation.
-Many healthcare organisations have yet to invest in a strong foundation on which to build a future-ready technology stack.
-They are bogged down by technical debt that accumulates as legacy solutions that were perhaps leading edge at the time become outdated and hinder the enterprise from realising its strategy.
+Stacking strategically includes investing in core digital technologies – social, mobile, analytics and cloud (SMAC) – which are the foundation of the post-digital healthcare organization.
+Many healthcare organizations have yet to invest in a strong foundation on which to build a competitive technology stack.
+They are bogged down by technical debt that accumulates as legacy solutions that were perhaps leading edge at the time become outdated and hinder the enterprise from realizing its strategy.

 The right cloud partner can bring the capabilities and talent to enable this digital transformation, but they all bring different attributes.
-Healthcare organisations can look for a partner that understands the industry nuances, but it is also important to think horizontally about the stack to solve for more than cloud.
-Those that excel at specific capabilities, such as data and analytics, can become leaders in delivering patient-centric services.
+Healthcare organizations can look for a partner that understands the industry nuances, but it is also important to think horizontally about the stack to solve for more than cloud.
+Those that excel at specific capabilities, such as data and analytics, can support differentiation and help create a competitive edge.

-Healthcare organisations that reimagine the possibilities of technology-powered products and services will soon find they are playing a more active role in the relationship between people and technology than they ever have before.
-The fusion of technology and human ingenuity can work wonders in healthcare, even enabling clothing to be a remote-sensoring device.
+Healthcare organizations that reimagine the possibilities of technology-powered products and services will soon find they are playing a more active role in the relationship between people and technology than they ever have before.
+The fusion of technology, business and human ingenuity can work wonders in healthcare, even enabling clothing to be a remote-sensoring device.